 A huge impact!
 One of the reasons I left professional services was because I looked up and I couldn't see anyone like me.
-Then I came to Asda and the leadership group were so inspiring and that gave me belief that if they could do it, I had a fighting chance.

-We need to see diversity as an enabler to business growth, better decision making and stronger business outcomes.
+Then I came to Asda and the leadership group were so inspiring and that gave me We need to see diversity as an enabler to business growth, better decision making and stronger business outcomes.